Data Validation Error Format

 A Locator is a JSON object with

-• mandatory field format with the name of a locator format, being a non-empty string
+• mandatory field dimension with the name of a dimension

-• optional field errors with an array of errors within the located document fragment.
+• optional field errors with an array of nested errors within the located part of a document.

-Errors in the errors field are called nested errors.
-Nested errors allow to reference locations within nested documents (Example 5 and Example 6):
+Nested errors allow to reference locations within nested documents (Example 6 and Example 7):

 {